New Changes to the Federal Excise Tax (FET) for Business

 We hope this gives you a better understanding of the taxes you pay as jet charter consumers, and also gives you the facts that you need if you wish to advocate on your own behalf with your locally elected political representatives.
 At Stratos Jets, we believe an educated jet charter consumer is our best client.
 That’s why we work hard every day to provide the facts, figures and other information that you need for this vital education.
 If you have any additional questions on these tax law changes and how they relate to you the jet charter consumer, please don’t hesitate to give us a call.

-Are you ready to book your Las Vegas and Burbank charter flight yet?
+Are you ready to book your London and Nice charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!